-- X. Historical concerns.
+- 4.8.
+Historical concerns.
 The elements indentified in the National Register as contributing to the historic integrity of the Historic District include: - 1.
 McCathran Hall - 2.
 The Town Garage - 3.
 The handmade wooden street and walkway signs - .
 The traditional ambiance created by the street and walkway lights - The various handmade landscape features such as the fireplace, gazebo, recreation shed, stone stormwater features, and stone wells.

-Underline: Indicates matter added to previous Master Plan.
-Page 46 DRAFT Dated 2017-12-18
+Underline : Indicates matter added to previous Master Plan.
+Page 48 DRAFT Dated 2017-12-18

-5. RECREATION AND PARKS
+5. RECREATION AND PARKS AND FOREST PRESERVE

-Washington Grove has a long standing interest in recreation and has sponsored many activities in Town parks since the earliest Camp Meeting days.
-Town parks provide space and openness that enhance the quality of life within the Grove.
+Washington Grove has a long standing interest in recreation and has sponsored many activities in Town parks and public areas since the earliest Camp Meeting days.
+Several Ttown parks, the East and West Forest Preserves, and spring-fed, man-made Maple Lake provide space and openness that enhance the quality of life within the Grove.
 Town parks also provide an opportunity for spontaneous activity by children and adults, perhaps a "pick-up" game, in contrast to the regulated pace that is characteristic of the work and school day.

-Town parks are intended to provide active and passive recreation areas and are located in several locations within the Town boundaries.
-The Town has a Carry In - Carry Out Trash-Free Parks Policy.
-This is reflected in the Town regulations for use of public spaces.
+Town parks are intended to provide active and passive-recreation areas and are located in several locations within the Town boundaries.
+Active recreation refers to outdoor recreational activities such as organized sports and playground activities which require extensive facilities or development and which can have considerable environmental impact on the recreational site.